kalinichenko/lowcost-telegram-bot/README.md

 # [LowcostTelegramBot](https://t.me/RyanairPriceBot)

-LowcostTelegramBot is a telegram bot for those who are looking for the cheapest flight currently from Ryanair only.
+LowcostTelegramBot is a telegram bot for those who are looking for the cheapest flight (currently from Ryanair only).

 **Features:**

-* flexible filter departure and arrival dates. possible to specify periods or period for trip duration.
+* flexible filter for departure and arrival dates (specify periods of dates or durations).
-* price alerts if you are still not satisfied with the price and want to track it a bit more
+* price alerts if you are still not satisfied with the price and would like to track it a bit

 **Roadmap:**